From strawberry daifuku to yuzu ice cream, Japan makes some of the best desserts in the world.

 With these great recipes (and some patience in the kitchen) you can try Japan’s sweetest treats without even getting on a plane…

 1. Crispy cream puffs

 The Japanese are extremely partial to a cream puff or 2 as well as indeed the ready-made varieties are pretty much everybody’s preferred.
 Make your very own power-puff deals with and loaded with cream when amazing.

 Soft, pillowy and light, Japanese cheesecake is very different from the western version.
 These beauties are topped off with cherry-flavoured buttercream and raspberry sugar too… wowzers.

 3. Japanese chocolate cake

-The Japanese are pretty good at copying an idea and doing it even better (see whisky).
-Judging by this particular creation, it’s the same thing all over again…
+The Japanese are respectable at copying a suggestion and also doing it also better (see whisky).
+Evaluating by this specific development, it’s the same thing throughout once more …

 4. Yuzu ice cream